spacelift-io/terraform-aws-spacelift-flows-agentpool-ec2/README.md

 ## What this does

 This module sets up an auto-scaling group of EC2 instances that run Flows agents.
-The agents connect to your Flows backend and execute workflow tasks.
+The agents connect to the Flows backend and execute workflow tasks.
 It handles the networking, IAM permissions, secrets management, and instance lifecycle.

 The module can either create a new VPC or use an existing one.
 Instances run in private subnets with NAT gateway access for pulling container images and connecting to Flows endpoints.